 “I see myself continuing Gordon Parks’ charge through my work, which is participatory and collective, collecting and broadcasting the voices of my community,” said Rosales.

 Guadalupe Rosales’ work has been exhibited at Aperture Foundation; The Vincent Price Art Museum, Monterey Park, California; Commonwealth and Council, Los Angeles; Bemis Center for Contemporary Arts, Omaha; Spazio Maiocchi, Milan; and the Museum of Contemporary Art North Miami.
 In 2016, Rosales took over the New Yorker’s social media account and was one of the top-rated takeovers of the year.
 Her subsequent role as the inaugural Instagram Artist in Residence at the Los Angeles County Museum of Art was featured in the Los Angeles Times, Artsy, and Artforum.
 She has lectured at numerous museums and universities including the University of California, Los Angeles; Museum of Contemporary Art, Los Angeles; J. Paul Getty Museum, Los Angeles; New Museum, New York; New York University; and the Graduate Center of the City University of New York.
 Rosales received an MFA from the School of the Art Institute of Chicago in 2016.

-(Photo of Guadalupe Rosales is a self-portrait, taken by the artist)
+(Photo of Guadalupe Rosales is taken by the artist)